HOW TO TRACK PROGRESS DURING A BULKING PHASE

 If you’re gaining weight too slowly but are also doing a lot of extra cardio throughout the week, reducing some of this activity will help to increase your overall calorie surplus.

-If you’re gaining weight too quickly, then you can add in some extra activity.
+If you’re gaining weight too quickly, then you can add in some extra activity such as cardio.
 This is a good option if you are relatively inactive outside of weight training.

 So, either adjusting your calorie intake or calorie expenditure can get you to the same goal depending on your personal preference and current situation.
 Doing a combination of both is also a viable option.